ErnWong/dango-tribute/README.markdown

 Yeah, sorry, the short background music was whipped up in a day or two, so it sounds kinda bad.
 I used [Dorico](https://en.wikipedia.org/wiki/Dorico) to write it up, and then performed it with [Spitfire Audio's BBC Symphony Orchestra Discover's](https://www.spitfireaudio.com/shop/a-z/bbc-symphony-orchestra-discover/) celesta instrument, recorded inside [Cakewalk](http://www.cakewalk.com/).

+The audio playback might not start in Chrome due to Chrome's [autoplay policies](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#webaudio), and at the moment, there might be some audio degradation at the start of the playback.

 ## Multiplayer

 The prediction/rollback logic was eventually refactored out into its own crate: [CrystalOrb](https://github.com/ErnWong/CrystalOrb).
 This networking code probably isn't efficient, and there are still some bugs that show up when the browser tab sleeps for too long.

+The player hosts the servers themselves, but it's still written in a server-client way, so it's like an inefficient version of peer-to-peer?
+The connections are established using WebRTC, with a WebSocket signalling server written in Rust using [Actix](https://actix.rs/).
+However, I haven't configured a TURN server, so many connections could fail.
+Trying to connect within a LAN might also have some issues, because web browser anonymize their IP addresses by using an mDNS address, but not all OSes support them.

 ## Patches